 Lone Goat Mountain Views

 This is the view back towards Thunder Lake and Lone Mountain.
 You can see the edge of Frosty Mountain off in the distance.
-I want to hike there next!
+We hiked there to see the golden larches in the autumn.

 This is off in the other direction.
 There are layers and layers of mountains.